Luby's

-Luby's, Inc. (formerly Luby's Cafeterias, Inc.) is a parent company that operates the Luby's chain of cafeteria-style restaurants.
+Luby’s Restaurant Corporation is a chain of cafeteria-style restaurants in Texas.
 In the past, Luby's Inc. also owned the Fuddruckers, Koo Koo Roo, and Cheeseburger in Paradise restaurant chains.

-As of March 2023 there are 42 locations in Texas.
+As of April 2024, the company operates 38 locations in Texas.
 Its headquarters is in the Near Northwest district of Houston, Texas.
-The original location was founded in 1947 in San Antonio, Texas by Robert Luby (1910–1998).
+The original location was founded in 1947 in San Antonio, Texas, by Robert Luby (1910–1998).

-Luby's Culinary Services provides contract food service management to eighteen healthcare, higher education, and corporate dining locations, such as Texas Children's Hospital, Lone Star College, and formerly, Baylor College of Medicine, which ended its relationship with Luby's in March 2015.
+Luby's Culinary Services provides contract food-service management to 18 healthcare, higher education, and corporate dining locations, such as Texas Children's Hospital, Lone Star College, and formerly, Baylor College of Medicine, which ended its relationship with Luby's in March 2015.

 History

-Bob Luby was one year old when his father, Harry, opened his first cafeteria called the New England Dairy Lunch.
+Bob Luby’s father, Harry, opened his first cafeteria called the New England Dairy Lunch in 1911, after a business trip in Chicago.
+By the time Bob was 40, he became successful, with his cafeterias spreading several states, and retired to pass the business to his son.
+Bob worked many jobs in the cafeteria industry before founding Luby’s.
+After graduating from the University of Texas, he ran cafeterias in San Francisco and Corpus Christi.
+He moved back to Texas after a satisfied customer, Georgina Wenglein and her husband convinced him.
 Bob opened his first Luby's Cafeteria in 1947, focusing on fresh food and customer service.
 Luby's soon expanded outside of San Antonio to Tyler, Harlingen, El Paso, and Beaumont.

 In 1959, the original partners formed Cafeterias, Inc. Luby's continued to expand, entering other Texas cities and locations in contiguous states.
 Luby's entered Houston for the first time when it opened Romana Cafeteria in 1965.
 Locations opened in New Mexico in 1966 and in Oklahoma in 1980.

 In 1973, Cafeterias, Inc., became a publicly traded company.
 To honor Bob Luby, Cafeterias, Inc., was renamed Luby's Cafeterias, Inc., in 1981.
 One year later, Luby's shares were listed on the New York Stock Exchange.
-By 1987 Luby's had reached 100 locations.
+By 1987, Luby's had reached 100 locations..

 The company operated in 11 states in 1996, having over 200 restaurants at that time.